Cheng0315/Cheng0315.github.io/_posts/2018-12-16-cool_things_about_object-oriented_programming.markdown

 Abstraction is the process of hiding information/data/methods/properties/etc and only showing the necessary ones for the task at hand.
 Abstraction make the object's interface simpler and easier to understand.

 Polymorphism is the ability to process different objects/data with the same interface.
-This help developers get rid of long if/else, case, and switch statement.
+This helps developers get rid of long if/else, case, and switch statement.